 I totally agree with him on this.
 The CV and cover letter should showcase your skills above all else.
 You should be able to show that you are competent enough and you will deliver.

 Reasons why you should Indicate your Disability

 You will be more confident during the interview

 When you state your condition beforehand, you will not worry about how you are going to be received.
 I have been invited to two interviews without stating my condition.
 When I stated I could not talk, the interviewers assumed I could also not hear and they started saying how hard it was going to be for them to interview me.
-They were anxious confused.
+They were anxious and confused.
 I was never interviewed.
 In the next interview I went to, my confidence was not that good because of the first experience.

+For people with speech impairments, you will require a sign language interpreter, while those on wheelchair will need to access the building through the ramp.
+If you do not indicate your disability, you may be at a disadvantage.
 As for my speech disability, I don’t expect to be called by phone for an interview and I request to be notified via mail.
 For this reason I usually state my disability, although some recruiting managers still go ahead and call.

-According to Rodgers Owoko a career trainer who has trained various people with disabilities, if you are going to indicate your disability, you need to do it tactfully.
+According to Rodgers Owoko a career trainer who has trained various persons with disabilities, if you are going to indicate your disability, you need to do it tactfully.
 He advises people with disabilities to state how the disability can be used as an advantage to others.
 He gave an example of a CV where the applicant said he helped his colleagues learn sign language.